NoobforAl/comandor/README.md

 # comandor
 Very Simple Script for Run your command!
+A simple tool to simplify some repetitive tasks such as updating the Linux repository and daily tasks!

 ### How Install